Researchers at Binghamton University got government assets from the CARES Act for COVID-19 aid projects.

 One grant-funded project sees how to best clean N-95 masks.
 Clinics in New York face a deficiency of personal defensive gear during a pandemic, and regularly they need to discard masks after each utilization.

-Another $200,000 National Science Foundation fund, made sure about by Congressman Anthony Brindisi (NY-22), Senator Kirsten Gillibrand, and Senator Chuck Schumer, will go to BU’s COVID research program.
-A college representative said the most recent fund would subsidize research by anthropology professor Katherine Wander on nutrition in healthcare workers.
+The National Science Foundation granted another $200,000, secured by Congressman Anthony Brindisi, Senator Kirsten Gillibrand, and Senator Chuck Schumer, will be awarded to Binghamton University’s COVID research program.
+The university’s spokeperson said the latest grant will fund the project of professor of anthropology, Katherine Wander, about the nutrition of healthcare providers.